 On one of our recent trips to Europe, we found an old metal filigree company, which has closed and then was bought out and re-opened.
 Some of the mold stampings are as old as 150 years old.
 So now we have metal filigree jewelry components to offer to our customers.

-Future trips include Latvia, Poland, Nepal, Zimbabwe, Ireland and possibly India.
+Future trips include Nepal, Bali, Ireland and possibly India.
 Who knows what treasures they will find on these excursions?!

 One of the lovely non-bead related items imported into their warehouse are beautiful hand-woven grass baskets from Zimbabwe.
 These baskets are museum quality and very rare.
 The tribe who weaves them are the Batonga tribe of north Matabeleland near the Zambian border and Victoria Falls.
 Sometimes we can find a few Ndebele coil baskets to offer.
 Our connection to these baskets is due to Guy being born in Zimbabwe and living with these tribes in the late 70’s.